Advertising Disclosure

 What are today's average mortgage rates?

-With rates dropping to three-year lows, see if it makes sense to refinance or tap into your home equity.
-For hopeful home buyers, see what advice experts have for 2026 and if you qualify for financial assistance programs or more lenient loan types.
+Although rates have elevated from recent lows, see if refinancing makes sense or tapping home equity is prudent.
+For home buyers, explore expert advice for 2026 and check if you qualify for financial assistance programs or more flexible loan options.

 Current mortgage and refinance rates